AstarNetwork/astar-docs/docs/learn/glossary.md

  ### DApp
  A generic term for a decentralized application, that is, one that runs as part of a distributed network as opposed to being run on a specific system or set of systems.

+ ### Data Availability

+Often abbreviated to DA, Data Availability refers to a component of modular blockchains that handles off-chain storage of ephemeral-type data that is referenced rarely, though for which availability needs to be guaranteed for historical reference and security purposes.
+Data Availability systems are highly specialized to provide resilient data storage for sovereign rollups and layer 1 networks.

  ### EVM
  short for Ethereum Virtual Machine.
 A software environment that executes smart contracts on the Ethereum compatible blockchain networks.